-To start your Incheon layover, familiarize yourself with your host country at the Korean Cultural Center where you can watch a short play from the Joseon era, enjoy a Korean art gallery and taste any number of the authentic local cuisine.
-Not a culture-buff?
-Shuttle five-minutes off-site and enjoy an 18-hole golf course, driving range and free golfing lessons.
+To start your Incheon layover, familiarize yourself with your host country at the Korean Cultural Center, where you can watch a short play from the Joseon era, enjoy a Korean art gallery and taste any number of authentic local cuisine.
+Not a culture buff?
+Shuttle five minutes off-site and enjoy an 18-hole golf course, driving range and free golfing lessons.
 Or, lace up and hit the in-terminal ice rink.
-Other perks include free movie theatres, shower facilities, massage chairs, and in typical Korean-fashion, massive shopping centres.
+Other perks include free movie theatres, shower facilities, massage chairs, and in typical Korean fashion, massive shopping centres.

 Munich International Airport, Germany (MUC)

-Long-haul made you thirsty?
-Not to worry if you’re touching down in Munich International!
+Did long-haul make you thirsty?
+Not to worry if you’re touching down at Munich International!
 The airport features an in-house brewery with a wide selection of Bavarian flavours that’ll have you going pint for pint until boarding call.
 But Munich International didn’t make the list solely for its brewskies.
 It also features the annual Christkindl market (pictured), free coffee and tea stalls throughout, a miniature-golf course, a surfing simulator during summer months and an ice rink during winter months.
 Finally, you can even participate in an organized volleyball or arena polo tournament!